gideonmehna/ms-lms-video-monitor/readme.md

 DOES NOT WORK YET.
 REASON why it does not work?
 Cannot seem to get the video length.
 Possible solution: Use Scraping.
 To get the video length, if it is possible to scrape an iframe.
+Problem: We cannot scrape because of Cross Origin Policy

 Problem: With MasterStudy LMS, students can just skip over video lessons without actually going through the material.